skrakau/PureCLIP/docs/GettingStarted/index.rst

 .. toctree::
    :maxdepth: 2
+   :titlesonly:

    requirements

-In the following tutorial we will describe for each PureCLIP mode how to run a minimal example.
 For the analysis of your own data, please have a look how to:

 .. toctree::
    :maxdepth: 2
+   :titlesonly:

    preprocessing